Panoskontos/Aimbooster-Hack/README.md

 http://www.aimbooster.com/

 <br>
-This is a bot that displays crazy reaction speed in aim booster
+This is a bot that <strong> displays crazy reaction speed <strong> in aim booster game
 <br>